estuary/flow/site/docs/guides/system-specific-dataflows/s3-to-snowflake.md

 6. Click **Discover Endpoint**.

   Flow uses the provided configuration to initiate a connection to S3.

   It generates a capture specification and details of the collection that it will create, once published.

-  You'll be notified if there's an error.
-In that case, fix the configuration form or your S3 bucket setup as needed and click **Discover Endpoint** to try again.
+  You can change the collection name in the **Collection Selector**, or edit the JSON in the **Specification Editor** directly.

   :::tip
   If you'd rather work on the specification files in their native YAML format, you can use the [flowctl](../../concepts/flowctl.md) CLI. flowctl provides a developer-focused path to build full Data Flows in your preferred development environment.